Finding the right candidate in an ever-changing environment has become critical to business success.

 What are the advantages of using intelligence tests in recruitment?

-For many years, the IQ test has been a conversation starter as well as a recruitment method.
+For many years, the IQ test has been a conversation starter as well as a recruitment assessment tool.
 Intelligence Quotient (IQ) was established in the early 1900s as a way to create a standardised measure of intelligence.
 This is great if you want to compare how smart you are to someone else in a bar discussion, but when it comes to the workplace, other key elements are required.

 An intelligence test is designed to understand ability.
 It does this by assessing critical thinking, learning abilities and so on.
 Thomas’ General Intelligence Assessment (GIA) measures an individual's aptitude in 5 key areas: Reasoning, Perceptual Speed, Number Speed & Accuracy, Word Meaning and Spatial Visualisation.